 There are several challenges that exist with the movement toward script based models with web-based user-interfaces.
-The first is the challenge of up-skilling health economists used to working in Microsoft Excel.
+The first is the challenge of up-skilling health economic modellers used to working in Microsoft Excel.
 We hope that this tutorial provides a useful addition to previous tutorials demonstrating how to construct decision models in R 13 .
 A second, and crucial challenge to overcome, is a concern about deploying highly sensitive data and methods to an external server.
 While server providers such as ShinyIO provide assurances of SSR encryption and user authentication clients with particularly sensitive data may still have concerns.
 This problem can be avoided in two ways: firstly, if clients have their own server and the ability to deploy applications they can maintain control of all data and code, and secondly, the application could simply not be deployed, and instead simply created during a meeting using code and data shared in a zip file.
-Finally, a challenge (and opportunity) exists to create user-interfaces that are most user-friendly for decision makers in this field; this is an area of important research that can be used to inform teaching content for years to come.
+Finally, a challenge (and opportunity) exists to create user-interfaces that are most user-friendly for decision makers in this field; this is an area of important research that requires closer collaboration between decision makers, stakeholders and health economic decision model developers.

 Conclusion

-The creation of web application user interfaces for health economic models constructed in high level programming languages should improve their usability, allowing stake-holders and third parties with no programming knowledge to conduct their own sensitivity analysis remotely.
-This tutorial provides a reference for those attempting to create a user interface for a health economic model created in R. Further work is necessary to better understand how to design interfaces that best meet the needs of different decision makers.
+The creation of web application user interfaces for health economic models constructed in high level programming languages should improve their usability, allowing stakeholders and third parties with no programming knowledge to conduct their own sensitivity analysis remotely.
+This tutorial provides a reference for those attempting to create a user interface for a health economic decision model created in R. Further work is necessary to better understand how to design interfaces that best meet the needs of different decision makers.

 Data availability